natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/underscore_names.rst

                 ssh

-If you want to specify that *client* and *ssh* are internal attributes that are needed for class operation but are not intended for the user, you need to underscore name below:
+If you want to specify that *client* and *ssh* are internal attributes that are needed for class operation but are not intended for user, you need to underscore name below:

 .. code:: python